argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 ## GPU MPI Example

 Using the CPU job submission example above as a baseline, there are not many additional changes needed to enable an application to make use of the 4 NVIDIA A100 GPUs on each Polaris node.
-In the following 2-node example (because `#PBS -l select=2` indicates the number of nodes requested), a total of 8 MPI ranks will be launched on each node assigning 2 MPI ranks to each GPU in a round-robin fashion.
-A simple example using a similar script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_gpu).
+In the following 2-node example (because `#PBS -l select=2` indicates the number of nodes requested), 4 MPI ranks will be started on each node assigning 1 MPI rank to each GPU in a round-robin fashion.
+A simple example using a similar job submission script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_gpu).

 ```